winashcs/bug_bounty_bootcamp/README.md

 Tor : we can use proxy ip addresses from internet but they are not safe, so we dont provide any proxychains as we will not use that, so as we did not provide anything it will use tor network.
 But, we need to start tor. sudo systemctl status tor will check whether active/inactive , we need to give the command sudo systemctl start tor to make Tor active.
 It will now hide the ip.
 Then we give the command proxychains (browser name) (website name) it will now open in the hidden ip address.
 Do this entire process in root by using sudo su if the ip address does not change.
 If the ip address still does not change try reinstalling Tor by sudo apt-get remove Tor, install by sudo apt-get install Tor.  <br>

 Running N-Map Scans : <br>
+N-Map : scans to check all the devices/ports connected to network. <br>